 • Capital City: Lisbon

-• Global Passport Index ranking: 24
+• Global Passport Index ranking: 28

-Portugal’s safety was largely attributed to its very low crime rate and political neutrality.
+The country ranks seventh among all countries on the Global Peace Index.
+Portugal’s safety is largely attributed to its very low crime rate and political neutrality.
 As a great tourist destination and one of the safest and cheapest places, the country attracts many tourists worldwide.

-In addition to being one of Europe’s safest countries, it’s one of the friendliest in the world toward foreign nationals, making it one of the safest EU countries to study abroad.
+In addition to being one of Europe’s safest countries, it’s one of the friendliest in the world toward foreign nationals.
+This makes it one of the safest EU countries to study in for foreigners.
 The Portuguese government has welcomed thousands of foreign nationals through the Portugal Golden Visa program.
-As per the Global Passport Index, the country is worth highlighting because it has shown improvements in investment prospects, which reflect a global shift in economic policies and mobility trends.

 8. Denmark